-The dentist noted the mobility and referred the patient to a specialist periodontist as he thought there may be a periodontal problem.
+The dentist noted the mobility and referred Mr H to a specialist periodontist as he thought Mr H may have a periodontal problem.
 Mr H demanded a referral to a specialist orthodontist to assess the situation.
 He expressed his concern about the outcome, his disappointment with the aesthetic result, and the discomfort he was now experiencing.
 He made it clear that he would seek legal advice should his concerns not be dealt with promptly.